Skip to main content

 Yamaha mid-drive motor nylon gear problem

 Some Yamaha mid-drive motors have a design flaw: they contain a nylon gear wheel that cannot withstand the maximum force of the motor.
 The gear can suddenly break if it is severely overloaded.
 Repairing is expensive, in some countries you have to buy a new motor that costs around $750.
 This is a serious problem, because after overload, the gear will definitely break again, so you can keep going this way.
-That's why I made a cheap replacement gear that you can replace yourself.
-To know if your gearhweel is the same: the diameter is 60mm and the thickness is 20mm.
+That's why I made a replacement gear that you can replace yourself.
+To know if your gearhweel is compatible: the diameter is 60mm and the thickness is 20mm.

-Cheap replacement gear wheels available on Tindie
+Cheap Yamaha replacement gear wheels available on Tindie

-The gears are available on Tindie here
+The gears are available on Tindie:

-Note that I cannot give any warranty, as I am not responsible for the weak design of the Yamaha gearbox.
-You should know that my gear wheel also breaks when overloaded, just like the original Yamaha one, there is nothing I can do about this.
-These gear wheels are currently also for sale at other stores, but they are more expensive.
-Does anyone have experience with this?
-Will these never break again?
-Please tell me.
-See also the article: Yamaha PW-X2 mid-drive motor tear down.
+Note that I cannot give any warranty, as I am not responsible for the weak design of the Yamaha mid drive motor.
+You should know that my gear wheel also may break when extreem overloaded, just like the original Yamaha gear wheel.
+But note that my gear wheel material is much stronger than the original Yamaha.

-Yamaha PW X2 gearYamaha PW X2 gearYamaha PW X2 gearYamaha PW X2 gearYamaha PW X2 gear Yamaha PW X2 gear
+Yamaha PW X2 gearYamaha PW X2 gearwheelYamaha PW X2 gearYamaha PW X2 gearwheelYamaha PW X2 gear Yamaha PW X2 gearwheel

 Buy Bergquist thermal gap filler pads